teeohem96/VA-Sheet-Tracer/README.md

 We are a team of four people based in Toronto, Canada.
 We are developing tools to assist in the segmentation and virtual unwrapping of the Herculaneum scrolls.
 Our contribution to the “Segmentation Tooling 2” competition consists of python code with the following features:

-* Integration into a fork of the VolumeAnnotate project (maintained by Moshe Levy here: https://github.com/MosheLevy20/VolumeAnnotate)
+* Integration into a fork of the VolumeAnnotate project (maintained by Moshe Levy [here](https://github.com/MosheLevy20/VolumeAnnotate))
 * Option to upload a pre-generated vector field for each slice to facilitate papyrus line following
-* As part of the normal line building workflow for each slice, we have added the option to use intelligent line finding.
+* As part of the normal line-building workflow for each slice, VA now uses intelligent line finding.
 This follows the vector contours of the line of the papyrus between two points.
 This is in contrast to the manual generation of several straight-line segments that approximate the natural curvature of the underlying papyrus.
 * The feature reduces the number of clicks manual segmenters need to make to generate virtual fragments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>